Turbo Takeaways

 - Rest of U.S. (RUS): 17.06%**

-These percentages are added to base pay to calculate total compensation for federal workers in those areas.
+Each locality pay area uses these percentages to calculate total compensation for federal workers in that area.

 Special Rates and Pay Bands

-Some federal positions qualify for special pay rates to help agencies attract top talent.
+Some federal positions qualify for special pay rates to help agencies attract top talent and improve employee retention.
 These jobs typically exist in fields like healthcare, cybersecurity, engineering, science, or in remote and hazardous duty locations.

 Agencies such as the Internal Revenue Service (IRS), the Environmental Protection Agency (EPA), and NASA may offer these special rates, which OPM approves to remain competitive with private sector salaries.